Awesome

 - Time synchronization using internal RTC (ESP32), mobile app time or NTP

-- Integrated actions scheduler supporting extended cron expressions
+- Integrated actions scheduler supporting extended cron expressions and JavaScript

 - Multi-channel I/O: HTTP, WebSocket, SSE, MQTT, Serial

-- Status LED
+- Built-in status LED logic

-- Configuration/Pairing Button
+- Built-in Wi-Fi Configuration/Pairing button

-- Builtin GPIO control API
+- Built-in GPIO control API

 - Multi-threading support, event router, extensible API